Adaptive Token Sampling For Efficient Vision Transformers: Adaptive Token Sampler

-Current state-of-the-art vision transformers are computationally expensive since the computational cost grows quadratically with respect to the number of tokens.
-The number of tokens is also static at all stages of the network and corresponds to the number of input patches where the accuracy increases as the number of patches increases.
+State-of-the-art vision transformers are computationally expensive since their computational costs grow quadratically with respect to the number of tokens, which is static at all stages of the network and corresponds to the number of input patches.
 Convolutional neural networks deal with the computational cost by reducing the resolution within the network using various pooling operations.
-This means that the spatial resolution decreases at later stages of the network.
-However, it is not straight-forward to apply such simple strategy to vision transformers since the tokens are permutation invariant.
-Moreover, such static downsampling, \ie pooling operations with fixed kernels, is not optimal since a fixed downsampling rate can on one hand discard important information at some locations of the image like details of the object and on the other hand still include many redundant features that do not contribute to the classification accuracy as it is for instance the case for an image with a homogeneous background.
-We therefore propose an approach that dynamically adapts the number of the tokens at each stage of the network to the input image such that important information is not discarded and no computational resources are wasted for processing redundant information.
+It means that the spatial or temporal resolution decreases at the later stages of the network.
+However, applying such simple strategies, \ie pooling operations with fixed kernels, to vision transformers is not straightforward since the tokens are permutation invariant.
+Moreover, such static down-sampling approaches are not optimal.
+On the one hand, a fixed down-sampling method discards important information at some locations of the image or video, like details of the object.
+On the other hand, it still includes many redundant features that do not contribute to the classification accuracy, for instance, when dealing with an image with a homogeneous background.
+Therefore, we propose an approach that dynamically adapts the number of tokens at each stage of the network based on the input data such that important information is not discarded and no computational resources are wasted for processing redundant information.

 To this end, we propose our novel Adaptive Token Sampler (ATS) module.
 ATS is a parameter-free differentiable module to sample significant tokens over the input tokens.
-In our ATS module, we first assign scores to the $N$ input tokens, and then select a subset of the tokens based on the score.
-The upper bound of the GFLOPs can be set by defining the maximum number of tokens that are sampled, denoted by $K$.
+In our ATS module, we first assign significance scores to the $N$ input tokens and then select a subset of these tokens based on their scores.
+The upper bound of GFLOPs can be set by defining a maximum limit for the number of tokens sampled, denoted by $K$.
 Since the sampling procedure can sample some input tokens several times, we only keep one instance of a token.
-The sampled tokens $K'$ are thus usually lower than $K$ and vary among the input images as shown in Fig.\ref{fig:dynamicity}.
-Fig.\ref{fig:teaser} gives an overview of our proposed approach.
+The number of sampled tokens $K'$ is thus usually lower than $K$ and varies among input images or videos (Fig.~\ref{fig:dynamicity}).
+Fig.~\ref{fig:teaser} gives an overview of our proposed approach.